carpentries/instructor-training/episodes/04-expertise.md

 >
 > Many of the foundational concepts of computer science,
 > such as computability,
-> are diffult to learn and not immediately useful.
+> are difficult to learn and not immediately useful.
 > This does *not* mean that they aren't important,
 > or aren't worth learning,
 > but if our aim is to convince people that they can learn this stuff,